AEN banner

 KIDS AND CHARACTERS

-Disney Characters are typically not found in the area of this show.
+Disney Characters are sometimes found outside this show.
 Check your daily Times Guide for times and locations of character Meet and Greet opportunities.

 Disney's Hollywood Studios Characters At A Glance